(Update September 14, 2017)

 - What steps should I take after my air conditioner has flooded?

-- Is my ac ok to turn on while under water?
+- Is my AC okay to turn on while underwater?

 - Do I need to replace my AC after it has flooded and was submerged in water?

-- Is my Air Conditioner still under manufacturer warranty?
+- Is my air conditioner still under the manufacturer warranty?

-Don't shoot messenger here as this is a particularly sensitive topic.
-It can be fairly traumatic if a NEW AC unit is flooded and fails.
-In short, manufacturers and contractors can warranty equipment operating in NORMAL CONDITIONS.
-Flooding HOWEVER is not a normal condition.
-Flooding is not something the manufacturer can predict or prevent and therefore they are not responsible to the damages caused by high waters.
-Any claims for broken systems should be taken to insurance NOT warranty.
+This is a particularly sensitive topic, and the answer isn’t something anyone wants to hear.
+In short, manufacturers and contractors can warranty equipment operating in normal conditions.
+Flooding, as destructive as it is, doesn’t fall under the warranty because it is not a normal condition.
+Flooding is not something the manufacturer can predict or prevent, so they are not responsible for the damages caused by high waters.
+Any claims for broken systems should be taken to insurance instead.